- Bonneville School District

-This position will be up to eight (8) hours per day; up to 190 days per year.
-Salary will be in accordance with the placement on the Certified Salary Schedule commensurate with years of experience and education.
-All terms of employment may be subject to change, as recommended by administrative staff or as directed by the Board of Trustees.
+This position will be up to 8.0 hours per day; 174 days per year.
+Salary to be determined by the Transportation Salary Schedule as adopted by the Board of Trustees.

-Performance of this position will be evaluated annually by the Building Administrator in accordance with board policy.
+Performance of this position will be evaluated annually by the Transportation Supervisor in accordance with Board policy.

 Physical Demands/Work Environment:

-While performing the duties of this job, the employee is regularly required to drive; talk or hear; sit for extended periods of time; have sufficient hand, arm and finger dexterity; reach with hands and arms.
-The employee is frequently required to stand; walk; climb steps or balance and stoop, kneel, crouch, or crawl; and talk or hear.
+While performing the duties of this job, the employee is regularly required to drive; talk or hear; sit for extended periods of time; have sufficient hand, arm and finger dexterity to operate equipment; and reach with hands and arms.
+The employee is frequently required to stand; walk; climb steps or balance and stoop, kneel, crouch, or crawl.
 The employee must occasionally lift, carry, and push and/or pull items up to a maximum of 50 pounds and possess physical strength and dexterity to pull children from bus in case of emergency or accident.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.

 While performing the duties of this job, the employee is frequently exposed to moving mechanical parts, fumes or airborne particles and outside weather conditions.
-The noise level in the work environment is usually moderate.
+The noise level in the work environment is usually moderate to loud.

 NOTES: All certificated and non-certificated employees and other individual are required to undergo a criminal history check and submit to fingerprinting.
 Any applicant convicted of any of the felony crimes enumerated in Section 33-1208, Idaho Code may not be hired, and any applicant convicted of any felony offense listed in Section 33-1208(2), Idaho Code shall not be hired.